apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/ThreatInvestigation.md

 `start_investigation():` - This function cleans the notebook from previous executions, then loops through the _flow_scores.csv_ file to get the 'srcIp' and 'dstIP' values from connections scored as high risk (sev = 1), ignoring IPs already saved in the _threats.csv_ file.

-`display_controls():` - This function will display the ipython widgets with the listbox of high risk IP's and the "Search" button.
+`display_controls(threat_list):` - This function will display the ipython widgets with the listbox of high risk IP's and the "Search" button.

 `search_ip()` - This function is triggered by the onclick event of the "Search" button after selecting an IP from the listbox.
 This will perform a query to the _flow_ table to find all connections involving the selected IP.
  The results are stored in the _ir-\<ip>.tsv_ file.
 If the file is not empty, this will immediately execute the following functions: